oscar0812/KodeCentral/Readme.md

 TODO:
-  - add validation to models
+  - add validation to models (did most of them)
-  - Add an option to hide/show the comments and even only show the top recent ones
+  - Add an option to hide/show the comments (done)
   - Add a route to show all libraries
   - Add a way to create a library (or change the library of post) when creating/editing a post